-7.6.2 Policies for Improving road safety
+7.6.2.
+Policies for Improving road safety

 P.RS1 Road safety and vulnerable road users Support and facilitate delivery of Scotland's Vision Zero where no one is killed or seriously injured on roads by 2045.
 Support implementation of the Road Safety Framework and local Road Safety Plans and help meet road casualty reduction targets in the region.
 Aim for a sharp and consistent reduction in the number and severity of road traffic collisions in the region with particular focus on vulnerable road users including people who are walking, wheeling and cycling, children and young people, older people and disabled people.
-P.RS2 Safe speeds P.RS2 Safe speeds Support implementation of 20mph speed limits on a majority of roads in built up areas in the region including towns and villages.
-Support investigation P.RS2 P.RS2 Support implementation of 20mph speed limits on a majority of roads in built up areas in the region including towns and villages.
-Support investigation
+P.RS2 Safe speeds Support implementation of 20mph speed limits on a majority of roads in built up areas in the region including towns and villages.
+Support investigation and implementation of reduced speeds on rural roads in the region, where appropriate.
+P.RS3 Regional road network safety measures Support implementation of road safety measures on the regional road network.

-7.7 Decarbonising vehicles and improving air quality
+7.7.
+Decarbonising vehicles and improving air quality